GSSJacky/write_a_book_with_flows_otel/README.md

 ### `.env` Setup

-Update the `.env` file as follows:
+Create an `.env` file as follows under the main directory:

 ```dotenv
 # Optional for web search tools